-Entering into its tenth year – BECC is the premier event focused on understanding individual and organizational behavior and decision-making related to energy usage, greenhouse gas emissions, climate change, and sustainability.
+Entering into its eleventh year – BECC is the premier event focused on understanding individual and organizational behavior and decision-making related to energy usage, greenhouse gas emissions, climate change, and sustainability.
 Currently BECC is associated with a growing set of allied conferences in Europe and Asia.
 BECC 2018 will build on the overwhelming success of previous BECC conferences, at which 700 participants discussed innovative policy and program strategies, shared important research findings, and engaged in building dynamic new networks and collaborations.

-The BECC Conference is convened by Stanford University, American Council for an Energy Efficient Economy (ACEEE), and the Berkeley Energy and Climate Institute (BECI), University of California, Precourt Energy Efficiency Center (PEEC),
+The BECC Conference is convened by American Council for an Energy Efficient Economy (ACEEE), the Berkeley Energy and Climate Institute (BECI), and the Precourt Energy Efficiency Center (PEEC), Stanford University.

 BECC 2018 Conference Leadership

 Naomi Baum, ACEEE

 Margaret Taylor, CIEE, University of California, Berkeley

 Chris Jones, CIEE, University of California, Berkeley

 Cara Lee Mahany Braithwait, Christensen Associates Energy Consulting

 - Identify lessons about behavior and decision making that advance energy and climate solutions

 - Help integrate research insights throughout the value chains of energy-using goods and services